ajwills72/rmip/docs/teacher_notes.md

 Students should submit presentation title, author names, and abstract by **end of the late-week session**.

+<a name="easter"></a>

+## EASTER BREAK

+There is a now a four-week hiatus for Easter Vacation.
+The module is paused, and no support is available; questions must be held over until the beginning of term.

 <a name="10"></a>

 ## Week 10: Give presentation